vesatakomo/storage-health-monitor/README.md

 Storage Health Monitor does not try to replace Zabbix, Prometheus or Grafana.
 Its only purpose is to detect changes in storage health and notify the administrator when attention is required.

+Originally developed while migrating a home backup server from OpenMediaVault to Debian.
+The project evolved from two small monitoring scripts into a modular storage health monitor through iterative design and testing on real hardware.